rob-luke/BIDS-NIRS-Tapping/README.md

 Example NIRS BIDS dataset

 **The NIRS BIDS specification is a work in progress.
-This repository will change while the BEP is in developement.**
+Expect changes while the BEP is in developement.**

 ## Experiment Description